 Doing ‘IT‘

 Sexual Health Victoria presents: Doing ‘IT’.
-In each episode, SHV’s Schools Educator Anne interviews the experts to help parents, carers and teachers of school-aged children navigate the world of Relationships and Sexuality Education.
-Want to know more about: bodies, being safe, puberty, sex, sexual health, consent and relationships?
+In each episode, SHV's Schools, Community and Disability team interviews experts to help parents, carers and people who work with young people navigate the world of Relationships and Sexuality Education.
+Want to know more about bodies, being safe, puberty, sex, sexual health, consent and relationships?
 This is the podcast for you.

 SHV EveryBODY Education schools team present interviews from the experts to help parents, carers and teachers navigate the world of Relationships and Sexuality Education.